Texas Traumatic Brain Injury Attorneys

 Insurance companies would rather avoid paying out an injured party’s claim.
 They will invariably look for reasons to deny claims or provide a low settlement offer.
 If you say or do the wrong thing, they’ll have good reason to withhold compensation.
-Our Texas traumatic brain injury lawyers will protect your rights and ensure they treat you fairly.
+Our Texas traumatic brain injury lawyers will protect your rights by presenting a strong case and ensure they treat you fairly.
 We won’t let them take advantage of you.

 The Importance of Evidence in a Personal Injury Case

 When you hire us to represent you, we’ll begin a complete investigation into the cause of your traumatic brain injury and determine the liable party.
 Sufficient evidence is necessary to prove your injury resulted from someone else’s actions and not because of a preexisting medical condition or prior event.

 We’ll use all the resources at our disposal to locate evidence that most people don’t know how to find.
 Accident victims are usually unaware that they’re entitled to certain documentation while building their case.
 We’ll handle all of that for you and work on obtaining the following:

 - Copies of your medical records, billing statements, written prescriptions from doctors, and other evidence associated with your traumatic brain injury

 - Photos from the accident scene, such as a car crash or hazards on someone’s property